 This strategy is an opportunity to build on the way partners in the city have worked in partnership to address the pandemic, and to continue engaging with our communities to develop solutions together.
 Around 100 stakeholders have contributed through workshops to develop each of the priority themes.
-As well as the specific issues set out under each priority, a number of cross-cutting issues have emerged that will be explored further as this strategy evolves:
+As well as the specific issues set out under each priority, three crosscutting issues have emerged that will be explored further as this strategy evolves: